Fox's Book of Martyrs

 at once to overawe and defend, under the command of his lieutenant-general M.

 de Legal.
-This gentleman, though brought up a Roman Catholic, was totally free
+This gentleman, though brought up a Roman Catholic, was totally free from superstition; he united great talents with

-from superstition; he united great talents with great bravery; and was the skilful officer, and accomplished gentleman.
+great bravery; and was the skilful officer, and accomplished gentleman.

 The

-duke, before his departure, had ordered that heavy contributions should be
+duke, before his departure, had ordered that heavy contributions should be levied upon the city in the following manner:

 1. That the magistrates and principal